matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

   separator: ';'
   keyValueSeparator: ':'
   keys:
-    # Example for keyValue format
+    # Example for keyValue format - required and with a suffix and a prefix
     Meldebild:
       inputSection: Einsatzanlass
       suffix: something behind